MalikyeReynolds/English/example.md

 ---
 layout: page
-title: History
+title: Example
-subtitle: Large events since the creation of JavaScript to now
 ---

-##### 1995: The Creation of JavaScript

-JavaScript was created in 1995 in just 10 days.
-It was made by Brendan Eich and implemented in Netscape Navigator, one of the first web browsers.
-Although it was only able to load static pages, its simplicity made it loved by the public.

-##### 1995: The Creation of Internet Explorer
+Here is an example of JavaScript being used to make a simple game!
+This game uses JavaScript and an HTML5 Canvas and nothing else!
+To start, resart, or flip direction click on the game.

+<span id="highscore"></span>

 <span id="score"></span>
-<span id="highscore"></span>
 <canvas id="Game"></canvas>